Drinking Water Protection

 U.S. Environmental Protection Agency (EPA) has proposed National Primary Drinking Water Regulation for PFOA and PFOS, including draft maximum contaminant levels (MCLs).
 EPA has also proposed an enforceable limit for four PFAS (PFBS, PFHxS, GenX and PFNA) that would be evaluated in combination with each other using an approach called a Hazard Index.

 The draft values are not enforceable.
-Until the final values are released, we will use the draft values to target our efforts and identify actions we can take with communities in preparation for the final MCLs, which are expected in late 2023 or early 2024.
+Until the final values are released, we will use the draft values to target our efforts and identify actions we can take with communities in preparation for the final MCLs, which are expected in early 2024.
 See PFAS Standards for Drinking Water for more information.

 How to use the interactive dashboard